paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-051-supplemental-nutrition-assistance-program.md

 (12) through September 30 of any fiscal year, any increase in income attributable to a cost-of-living adjustment made on or after July 1 of such fiscal year under title II or XVI of the Social Security Act [[42 U.S.C.
 401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section401&num=0&edition=prelim) et seq., 1381 et seq.], section 3(a)(1) of the Railroad Retirement Act of 1974 ([45 U.S.C.
 231b(a)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section231b/a/1&num=0&edition=prelim)), or [section 5312 of title 38](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section5312&num=0&edition=prelim), if the household was certified as eligible to participate in the supplemental nutrition assistance program or received an allotment in the month immediately preceding the first month in which the adjustment was effective;

-(13) any payment made to the household under section 3507 1 of title 26 (relating to advance payment of earned income credit);
+(13) any payment made to the household under section 3507 11 See References in Text note below. of title 26 (relating to advance payment of earned income credit);

 (14) any payment made to the household under [section 2015(d)(4)(I) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2015/d/4/I&num=0&edition=prelim) or a pilot project under [section 2025(h)(1)(F) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2025/h/1/F&num=0&edition=prelim) for work related expenses or for dependent care;